SrinithiV/Histogram-of-an-images/README.md

 ## Algorithm:
 ### Step1:
-Read the gray and color image using imread()
+Read the gray and color image using imread().

 ### Step2:
 Print the image using imshow().